 You would never force an animal to live in a cramped, barren cage suspended over her own waste.
 But hundreds of thousands of animals on “fur farms” are forced to endure such unconscionable misery while awaiting their grim fate.
 While many European countries have banned or severely restricted fur farming, the United States has largely turned a blind eye to this barbaric industry.
 You can help by signing our petition that asks upscale Barneys New York to stop selling fur and, if you live in one of the "dirty dozen" fur farm states, by contacting your elected officials.
 Born Free USA’s groundbreaking report “Cruelty Uncaged: A Review of Fur Farming in North America” revealed that, in addition to the inherently cruel conditions mink, fox and even bobcats suffer, the farms also place native wildlife at risk and are sources of environmental pollution.

 One decade after we hatched National Bird Day, our feathered friends are as worthy of celebration as ever before — and as deserving of their right to live freely and fully in the wild.
 As the 10th annual National Bird Day on Jan.
-5, 2012, approaches, Born Free USA invites you to participate in a number of all-avian activities!
-All-new for 2012 are our colorful posters (which can be downloaded for free or ordered from our online store for a $1 shipping and handling charge), our "10 Things You Can Do to Reduce Bird Window Collisions" and, related to that, a photo contest in which you can win a pair of binoculars!
-Just send us a picture of how you've made one of your windows bird-friendly by the end of the day on National Bird Day, Jan.
-5, 2012.
+5 approaches, Born Free USA invites you to participate in a number of all-avian activities!
+All-new for 2012 are our inaugural NBD photo contest, our colorful posters (which can be downloaded for free or ordered from our online store for a $1 shipping and handling charge), our "10 Things You Can Do to Reduce Bird Window Collisions" and "More Ways You Can Help Protect Birds Around Your Home."
+Keep abreast of events set for NBD 2012, and please let us know if you have anything special planned.